 Altitude sickness often known as acute mountain sickness (A.M.S.) in general may occur when people ascend too quickly normally at altitudes of over 3000 m.
-Most people will feel some effect of altitude, shortness of breath and possibly a light-headed, which is fairly common.
+Most people will feel some effect of altitude, shortness of breath, and possibly light-headed, which is fairly common.
 Acute mountain sickness is very different and normally involves a severe headache, sickness, and loss of awareness.
 In almost every potential case there are enough warning signs to take appropriate action.
-When symptoms of altitude sickness develop you, please tell your trekking guide.
-He will advise you do deal with your problem.
+When symptoms of altitude sickness develop, please tell your trekking guide.
+He will advise you to deal with your problem.
 Generally, overexertion and dehydration contribute to altitude sickness.
 So drink at least 3-4 liters of water every day besides tea and coffee which act as diuretics.

 Our Group Size On Annapurna Base Camp Trek

-We organize any route of Nepal trek with fix departure basis or private trip, the minimum group size would be 01 and the maximum group size is ten of more on request.
+We organize any route of Nepal trek with a fixed departure basis or private trip, the minimum group size would be 01 and the maximum group size is ten or more on request.
 We can also organize a private trip to a solo person with a single supplement cost.
 Else, join our estimated group departure dates available online market or ask us with your personal suitable flexible dates, we will open group date on the same date.